matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 c) An API endpoint that provides all the financial transactions in a user's bank account

 238) What is the correct statement when comparing between REST and RPC?
-Answer: RPC looks and feels more like a local method invocation than a REST API call.A Remote Procedure Call uses Location Transparency and abstracts away all the complexities of the marshalling/unmarshalling of data and the management of the network communication between the client and the server.
+Answer: RPC looks and feels more like a local method invocation than a REST API call.
+A Remote Procedure Call uses Location Transparency and abstracts away all the complexities of the marshalling/unmarshalling of data and the management of the network communication between the client and the server.
 Therefore, a typical RPC looks like a simple method call, no different from any other local method.